C-3PFLO/emerald-quests/chapter-1/day-1.md

 > Explain what a Smart Contract is.

 A smart contract is a blockchain-based (programming) class.
-It often has a set of functions that are executed by the blockchain and state that is persisted by the blockchain, making them well suited as the back-end for a decentralized application.
+It often has a set of functions that are executed by the blockchain and state that is persisted by the blockchain (as is the contract code itself), making them well suited as the back-end for a decentralized application.

 ## Question 3